+VALUATION OF RECEIVABLE FROM FORMER AFFILIATED COMPANIES

-AFFILIATED COMPANIESLehman Brothers Treasury Co.
-B.V. in liquidation has recognized a claim against Lehman Brothers Holdings Inc. ('LBHI') in the financial statements amounting to USD 189 million as at 31 December 2020 based on the estimated net realizable value.As part of our audit procedures, we challenged the liquidators' assumptions used in the valuation model for the claim against LBHI, described in note 3.1 and note 6 to the financial statements, including the market prices of a comparable class of LBHI debts which is traded and the adjustments made for differences in class features.The liquidators have described the uncertainty regarding the estimated recoverability of the claim against LBHI in note 3.1 and note 6 to the financial statements.
-This also results in an uncertainty regarding the claims payable, as described in note 3.4 and note 12, as this liability is estimated at an amount equivalent to the net realizable value of the claim against LBHI less the administration cost provision and plus any interest income.
-The actual recoverability of the claim against LBHI may be at variance with the estimated value of the claim against LBHI magainst LBHI is valued on the basis of broker quotations of a comparable class of LBHI debt.We considered the valuation of the claim against LBHI to be a key audit matter due the magnitude of this balance, together with the judgements required to be made when assessing the valuation of this claim against LBHI.As part of our audit procedures, we challenged the liquidators' assumptions used in the valuation model in the valuation for this claim against LBHI.We considered the valuation of the sclaim against LBHI.We alaso considered the appropriateness of the related disclosures in the financial stateme against LBHI.
+Lehman Brothers Treasury Co.
+B.V. in liquidation has recognized a claim against Lehman Brothers Holdings Inc. ('LBHI') in the financial statements amounting to USD 87 million as at 31 December 2021 based on the estimated net realizable value.

+The liquidators have described the uncertainty regarding the estimated recoverability of the claim against LBHI in note 1.1, note 3.1 and note 6 to the financial statements.
+This also results in an uncertainty regarding the claims payable, as described in note 3.4 and note 12, as this liability is estimated at the amount as equivalent to the net realizable value of the claim against LBHI less the administration cost provision and plus any interest income.
+The actual recoverability of the claim against LBHI may be at variance with the estimated value of the claim against LBHI which also impacts the claims payable.
+The claim against LBHI is valued based on a broker quote of a comparable class of LBHI debt.

+OUR AUDIT APPROACH

+As part of our audit procedures, we challenged the liquidators' assumptions used in the valuation model for the claim against LBHI, described in note 1.1, note 3.1 and note 6 to the financial statements, including the market price of a comparable class of LBHI debts which is traded and the adjustments made for differences in class features.

+We tested the consistent application of the valuation model in comparison to prior years and reviewed the appropriateness and mathematical accuracy of the calculations made in the valuation model.

+Furthermore, we have compared the pricing information used in the valuation model with other available pricing information in the market.

+We also considered the appropriateness of the related disclosures in the financial statements to determine if these disclosures appropriately describe the inherent degree of subjectivity in the estimates.
+We considered the valuation of the claim against LBHI to be a key audit matter due to the magnitude of this balance, together with the judgements required to be made when assessing the valuation of this claim against LBHI.

+We draw attention to these notes to the financial statements, which describe the uncertainty relating to the valuation of this claim against LBHI and the related liability.